KWard94/Stock-Data-Display-App/README.md

 - Display popular or predetermined stocks on the homepage

-- Display the stock ticker as a dynamic element
+- Display the stock symbol as a dynamic element

 - Have the option to select a company to see a more detailed view of the stock data